knightedcodemonkey/jsx/README.md

 npm run preview
 ```

 The Vite config aliases `@oxc-parser/binding-wasm32-wasi` to the vendored copy so you don’t have to perform any extra install tricks locally, while production consumers can still rely on the published package.
+For a zero-build verification of the lite bundle, open `examples/esm-demo-lite.html` directly in your browser (it sources `https://esm.sh/@knighted/jsx/lite`).

 ## Limitations